This is a list of travel movies, in particular about a lone man or woman off to discover the world and him-/herself.

-We are hunting good travel movies, and here is a collection of a special kind.
+Here are eight travel movies from this rough category of a lone man or woman.
+We are in a series of articles hunting good travel movies, and here is a collection of a special kind.
 If life is in ruin, everything is miserable, or on the contrary if life is good but you are missing excitement in your daily routine, what do you do?

 You take a break, go for a hike, discover the world on a physical level, and yourself on a metaphysical level.
 This article covers a number of movies that could be categorised as travel movies.
 I have of course seen them, I have enjoyed them and I would certainly recommend all of them.